10 Little Rubber Ducks

 10 Little Rubber Ducks Crafts

-Making the Paper Plate Ducky Craft was so much fun.
-I love how creating crafts with my children not only develops skills and creativity but also brings out such pride in them.
-My little guy is so proud of his work that he did with these crafts and can’t wait to show whomever comes home his art displayed on the fridge.
+Making the paper plate duck on the sea was so much fun.
+I love how creating crafts with my children not only does it develop skills and creativity but also brings out such pride in them.
+My little guy is so proud of the work that he did with these crafts and can’t wait to show whoever comes home his art displayed on the fridge.

 What to do: